-676(a)The content of an Appraisal Report must be consistent with the intended use of the appraisal677and, at a minimum:

-578 (i) state the identity of the client and any intended users, by name or type; 17 579 Comment: An appraiser must use care when identifying the client to ensure a clear 580 understanding and to avoid violations of the Confidentiality section of the ETHICS 581 RULE.
-In those rare instances when the client wishes to remain anonymous, an 582 appraiser must still document the identity of the client in the workfile but may omit 583 the client's identity in the report.

-684Intended users of the report might include parties such as lenders, employees of685government agencies, partners of a client, and a client's attorney and accountant.

-686 (ii) state the intended use of the appraisal;18

-- (iii) summarize information sufficient to identify the real estate involved in the appraisal, including the physical, legal, and economic property characteristics relevant to the assignment;19 - 690Comment: The real estate involved in the appraisal can be specified, for example, by691a legal description, address, map reference, copy of a survey or map, property sketch,692and/or photographs or the like.
-The summarized information can include a property693sketch and photographs in addition to written comments about the legal, physical,694and economic attributes of the real estate relevant to the type and definition of value695and intended use of the appraisal.

-696 (iv) state the real property interest appraised;

-697Comment: The statement of the real property rights being appraised must be698substantiated, as needed, by copies or summaries of title descriptions or other699documents that set forth any known encumbrances.

-700 (v) state the type and definition of value and cite the source of the definition;

-- 701Comment: Stating the definition of value also requires any comments needed to702clearly indicate to the intended users how the definition is being applied. - 703 When reporting an opinion of market value, state whether the opinion of value is: - in terms of cash or of financing terms equivalent to cash, or - based on non-market financing or financing with unusual conditions or incentives. - 707When an opinion of market value is not in terms of cash or based on financing terms708equivalent to cash, summarize the terms of such financing and explain their709contributions to or negative influence on value.
+675 676 (a) The content of an Appraisal Report must be consistent with the intended use of the appraisal and, at a minimum: 677 678 (i) state the identity of the client, unless the client has specifically requested otherwise; state the identity of any intended users by name or type; 29 679 Comment: An appraiser must use care when identifying the client to avoid 680 violations of the Confidentiality section of the ETHICS RULE.
+If a client requests 681 that the client's identity be withheld from the report, the appraiser may comply with 682 this request.
+In these instances, the appraiser must document the identity of the 683 client in the workfile and must state in the report that the identity of the client has 684 been withheld at the client's request.
+685 Types of intended users of the report might include parties such as lenders, 686 employees of government agencies, partners of a client, and a client's attorney and 687 accountant.
+688 (ii) state the intended use of the appraisal; 30 689 (iii) summarize information sufficient to identify the real estate involved in the appraisal, 690 including the physical, legal, and economic property characteristics relevant to the 691 assignment; 31 692 Comment: The real estate involved in the appraisal can be specified, for example, by 693 a legal description, address, map reference, copy of a survey or map, property sketch, 694 and/or photographs or the like.
+The summarized information can include a property 695 sketch and photographs in addition to written comments about the legal, physical, 696 and economic attributes of the real estate relevant to the type and definition of value 697 and intended use of the appraisal.
+698 (iv) state the real property interest appraised; 699 Comment: The statement of the real property rights being appraised must be 700 substantiated, as needed, by copies or summaries of title descriptions or other 701 documents that set forth any known encumbrances.
+702 (v) state the type and definition of value and cite the source of the definition; 703 Comment: Stating the definition of value also requires any comments needed to 704 clearly indicate to the intended users how the definition is being applied.
+705 When reporting an opinion of market value, state whether the opinion of value is: 706 • in terms of cash or of financing terms equivalent to cash, or 707 based on non-market financing or financing with unusual conditions or 708 incentives.

-17 See Statement on Appraisal Standards No. 9, Identification of Intended Use and Intended Users.
+29 See Advisory Opinion 36, Identification and Disclosure of Client, Intended Use, and Intended Users, and Advisory Opinion 25, Clarification of the Client in a Federally Related Transaction.

-18 See Statement on Appraisal Standards No. 9, Identification of Intended Use and Intended Users.
+30 See Advisory Opinion 36, Identification and Disclosure of Client, Intended Use, and Intended Users.

-19 See Advisory Opinion 2, Inspection of Subject Property, and Advisory Opinion 23, Identifying the Relevant Characteristics of the Subject Property of a Real Property Appraisal Assignment.
+31 See Advisory Opinion 2, Inspection of Subject Property, and Advisory Opinion 23, Identifying the Relevant Characteristics of the Subject Property of a Real Property Appraisal Assignment.